proxy-wasm/spec/abi-versions/v0.2.1/README.md

 All callbacks (entry points named `proxy_on_<event>`) are optional, and are going to be called only if exposed by the Wasm module.

-All callbacks, other than the integration functions, include a unique context identifier as the first parameter, which can be used to distinguish between different contexts.
+All callbacks, other than the [integration] and [memory management] functions, include a unique context identifier as the first parameter, which can be used to distinguish between different contexts.

 ### Functions exposed by the host environment